kingluddite/web-dev-notes/backend/node/udemy/100n-complete-node-amead/01-setup/01a-intro.md

 * What is node?
     - V8 engine
     - machine code - make node fast
-        + low level code, that machine can process fast because it can run code directly without having to interpret it
+        + Low level code, that machine can process fast because it can run code directly without having to interpret it
         + V8 takes our JavaScript, converts it to machine code and machine processes is lightning fast
         + V8 engine written in C++
             * To extend Node, you don't write Node, you write C++ that will build off of what V8 already has in place